 Article 40.
 Jurisdiction

+[relocate chapter, stand-alone, after criminalization: Norway, UK, Canada, Brazil, Nigeria, Malaysia, Uruguay, United States, Australia, Jamaica on behalf of Caricom, Singapore, EU and mS, Chile, Russian Fed., Iran, Liechtenstein]

-1. Each State Party shall adopt such measures as may be necessary to establish its jurisdiction over the offences established in accordance with this Convention when:
+1. Each State Party shall adopt such measures as may be necessary to establish its jurisdiction over the [offences established in accordance with this Convention (delete in relation to sub-para 2: India)] [offences committed with the use of ICTs (India) (retain original: Germany, New Zealand, USA, Singapore)] when:

-(a) The offence is committed in the territory of that State Party; or
+(a) The offence [is committed in / involves (Mexico) (retain original: Brazil, Malaysia, US, Australia, Japan, Singapore, Algeria, Norway, EU and mS, Rep of Korea, Indonesia, Jamaica on behalf of Caricom)] the territory of that State Party.
+[For the purpose of this provision, with regard to offences targeting electronic data, the offence is considered committed where the alleged offender is found at the time of the offence or where the electronic data is stored (Viet Nam) (retain original: Malaysia, US, Australia, Japan, Singapore, Algeria, Norway, EU and mS, Rep of Korea, Jamaica on behalf of Caricom, Liechtenstein, New Zealand, Canada)]; or

-(b) The offence is committed on board a vessel that is flying the flag of that State Party or an aircraft that is registered under the laws of that State Party at the time that the offence is committed.
+(b) The offence is committed on board a vessel that is flying the flag of that State Party or an aircraft that is registered under the laws of that State Party[, or a space object or satellite registered under the laws of the State Party (Iran) (delete: UK, EU, Canada, Brazil, Malaysia, US, Australia, Japan, Singapore, Norway, EU and mS, Chile, Rep of Korea, Israel, Jamaica on behalf of Caricom, Liechtenstein, New Zealand)] at the time that the offence is committed.

+Retain original article: Singapore, Canada, USA, UK, EU and mS.

-2. Subject to article 4 of this Convention, a State Party may also establish its jurisdiction over any such offence when:
+2. [Subject to article 4 of this Convention (delete: Mexico, Colombia – reservation: EU and mS, Norway) (retain original: Iran, Pakistan, Egypt, India, China, Australia, USA)], a State Party may also establish its jurisdiction over any [such / other (India) (retain original: Pakistan, Egypt, EU and mS, Australia, USA, UK, Algeria, Norway, Singapore)] offence when:

-(a) The offence is committed against a national or a legal person of that State Party; or
+(a) The offence is committed against a national (Singapore, Canada, EU and mS, Jamaica on behalf of Caricom, Liechtenstein) (retain: Indonesia, Eritrea) [under the laws (Australia)]] of that State Party; or (retain original with deletion: Jamaica on behalf of Caricom; retain original: Pakistan, Algeria, Egypt, India, China)

-(b) The offence is committed by a national or legal person of that State Party or a stateless person who has his or her habitual residence in its territory; or
+(b) The offence is committed by a national (Singapore, Canada, EU and mS, Liechtenstein, Jamaica on behalf of Caricom) (retain: Indonesia, Eritrea) of that State Party or a stateless person who has his or her habitual residence in its territory; or (retain original with deletion: Jamaica on behalf of Caricom.
+Retain original: Pakistan, Algeria, Egypt, India, China)